Loading...

 Issues teams running this template most often surface in practice:

-Leaving sample IDs blank, which makes lab results hard to match to the right collection point.
+Operators leave out the sample point, which makes lab results hard to trace back to the correct location.

 Common use cases